weareoutman/plain-blog/website/posts/00-introducing-plain-blog.md

 ---
-title: Plain Blog
+title: Introducing Plain Blog
-date: 2025-01-19
 ---

-[The Plain Blog builder](https://github.com/weareoutman/plain-blog) which emits zero client-side JavaScript.
+[The Plain Blog builder](https://weareoutman.github.io/plain-blog/) which emits zero client-side JavaScript.
 With minimal configuration, your blog will be fast and elegant.

 Although it emits no JavaScript to the the client-side, you can composite your page layout using React components, writing content in markdown or MDX.
 So blogs built with similar tech like [Gatsby](https://www.gatsbyjs.com/) can migrate to Plain Blog with little effort.